AshtonLeeSeloka/CodeReviews.Console.CodingTracker/README.md

   - Time and Date information can be:
     - Captured and saved to the database.
     - Modified.
-    - Deleted
+    - Deleted.
-    - Inserted
+    - Inserted.

 * User Input Validation
   - User Input is validated before any operations are performed against input.
-  - The TryParseExact() methood is used to ensure compliance with required format of yyyy/MM/dd HH:mm:ss
+  - The TryParseExact() methood is used to ensure compliance with required format of yyyy/MM/dd HH:mm:ss.

+* Reporting of user Data
+  - Calculate sum and average inputs for all data.
+  - Calculate sum and average over user specified period.
+  - Values are displayed in atable format using Spectre.Console.

 ## Lessons Learnt

 ## Resources